• the Cine-Tourist

 Picture

 This isn't the only time these stairs appear in Les Vampires.
-In the eighth film, Le Maître du foudre, when Mazamette and his son are disguised as ragpickers with baskets on their backs, they go up the stairs from the rue Sainte Eleuthère.
-They then arrive at no. 1 rue Sainte Eleuthère, illogically, since that is the street they just came from, but this a montage more interested in the emblematic (stairs + view of the Sacré Coeur = 'Montmartre') than with the topographically exact:
+In the eighth film, Le Maître du foudre, when Mazamette and his son are disguised as ragpickers with baskets on their backs, they go up the stairs from the rue Saint Eleuthère.
+They then arrive at no. 1 rue Saint Eleuthère, which can seem illogical, since that is the street they just came from (the street name is visible at the bottom of the stairs).
+But it is only a little topographical humour, since the pair laboriously climb the stairs when they could have more easily got to the same place simply by following the gentle incline of the rue Saint Eleuthère eastwards:

 Picture